 You can choose between a sole proprietorship and a partnership to simplify the way you are taxed.

-You must investigate well before you select the right business arrangement for your situation.
 Ready to start blogging?
 Here is how to craft a perfect about me page to help tell your story.

 See Related: How to Start a Media Company